Juan Pablo Montoya: 2006–2009

-Montoya did not want to race for McLaren and preferred American-based racing; he despised F1's politics and its car and team-based focus on victory.
+Montoya did not want to race for McLaren and preferred American-based racing; he despised F1's politics, its car, and the team-based focus on victory.
 He discussed moving to NASCAR with CGR with Felix Sabates in June 2006.
-Montoya spoke with his father, who persuaded him to switch series, and signed a multi-year contract on 9 July to replace Casey Mears in CGR's No. 42 Dodge Charger from the start of 2007; Ganassi did not want to sign a younger driver.
+Montoya spoke with his father, who persuaded him to switch series, and signed a multi-year contract on 9 July to replace Casey Mears in CGR's No. 42 Dodge Charger at the start of 2007; Ganassi did not want to sign a younger driver.

 He informed Dennis of the news and was promptly sidelined from McLaren since he made the statement without informing the team first.
 Montoya was released from his McLaren contract four weeks early thanks to DaimlerChrysler's intervention and a rumoured $5 million compensation from Ganassi.
 He rejected an offer to return to F1 with Toro Rosso after telling team principal Franz Tost that he was focused on NASCAR.
-Montoya began an intensive training regimen to prepare for the following season, and was advised by other NASCAR drivers, including Mark Martin on how to give drivers space.
+Montoya began an intensive training regimen to prepare for the following season, and was advised by other NASCAR drivers, including Mark Martin, on how to give drivers space.

 Montoya after being rammed from behind by Ryan Newman in his Nextel Cup Series debut at the season-ending 2006 Ford 400.

-Montoya made his stock car racing debut in the Food World 250 (part of the ARCA Re/Max Series developmental championship) at Talladega Superspeedway as preparation for his first full-time NASCAR season, starting second and finishing third.
+Montoya made his stock car debut in the Food World 250 (part of the ARCA Re/Max Series developmental championship) at Talladega Superspeedway as preparation for his first full-time NASCAR season, starting second and finishing third.
 Montoya entered the following Prairie Meadows 250 at Iowa Speedway, finishing 24th after starting third due to a collision with Steve Wallace.

 He made his NASCAR debut in the Sam's Town 250 of the Busch Series at Memphis Motorsports Park, driving CGR's No. 42 Dodge, and competed in the final three 2006 Busch Series races.
 Montoya had his best Busch Series start and finish of 2006 at Memphis, starting ninth and finishing eleventh.
 He made his Nextel Cup Series debut in CGR's No. 30 Dodge at Homestead–Miami Speedway in the season-ending Ford 400 because Ganassi did not put him in Mears' No. 42 car to ensure his qualification.
 Montoya started 29th at Homestead, but his car caught fire after Ryan Newman hit the back of his vehicle, sending him into the barrier.

 Constant testing prepared him for his first full-time NASCAR season in 2007, and developed a rapport with his crew chief Donnie Wingo.
 Montoya frustrated approaching drivers by blocking them when he was one lap down.
-He was outperformed by both the Hendrick Motorsports and Joe Gibbs Racing teams resource-wise and had difficulty handling the Dodge Avenger model of the Car of Tomorrow that was unbalanced when amongst packs of cars.
+He was outperformed by both the Hendrick Motorsports and Joe Gibbs Racing teams resource-wise and had difficulty handling the Dodge Avenger model of the Car of Tomorrow that was unbalanced when among packs of cars.
 Wingo sent Montoya onto a track early in the season in a car with understeer before modifying its setup to boost speed by allowing the rear end to swing out through corners.